Nishal3/weather_project/README.md

 ## Description
 Data scraped from the weather channel is used to make a data frame.
 That data is then used to create graphs and is analyzed to see what occurred.

-*Note: This was collected only for a week.*
+*Note: Collection of data lasted only for a week.*

 -------------------------------------------